highpointwebdesign/docs/pages/06.data-sources/02.ajax/docs.md

   }
 }
 ```

-If your server-side code does not generate the `pagination.more` property in the response, you can use `processResults` to generate this value from other information that is available.
+If your ajax response doesn't have id and text attributes you should fix them client side.
+Also, if your server-side code does not generate the `pagination.more` property in the response, you can use `processResults` to generate this value from other information that is available.
 For example, suppose your API returns a `count_filtered` value that tells you how many total (unpaginated) results are available in the data set.
 If you know that your paginated API returns 10 results at a time, you can use this along with the value of `count_filtered` to compute the value of `pagination.more`:

 ```
 processResults: function (data, params) {